qwe321qwe321qwe321/Unity-DiscordWebhook/README.md

 }
 ```

-## Who's using Unity-DiscordWebhook?
+## Use Cases
+***You should never directly expose your webhook token in a public product, as this poses a risk of allowing anyone to send any message through the webhook.
+The use cases here are either a limited scope of confidential users or implementing thier own backends to prevent from exposing the token to clients.***

-If you want your game added to or removed from this list just open an [issue](https://github.com/qwe321qwe321qwe321/qwe321qwe321qwe321.github.io/issues).
+> If you want your use case added to or removed from this list just open an [issue](https://github.com/qwe321qwe321qwe321/qwe321qwe321qwe321.github.io/issues).

 ### [Bionic Bay](https://store.steampowered.com/app/1928690/Bionic_Bay/)
-Bug reporter for the level editor.
+Bug reporter for the **in-house** level editor.

 | In-game UI | Discord |
 | ----------- | --------|
 | ![bb-ui](https://github.com/user-attachments/assets/351b2051-d0a1-4394-ac8d-7b621640262b) | ![bb-dc](https://github.com/user-attachments/assets/71f4e41b-a4fe-4a6a-83ee-362dbd53c603) |

 ### [Minds Beneath Us](https://store.steampowered.com/app/1610440/Minds_Beneath_Us/)
-In-game Bug Reporter for playtesting.
+In-game bug reporter for beta test.

 | In-game UI | Discord |
 | ----------- | --------|